What Is Ear Barotrauma?

 It's the biggest health problem for people who fly.
 And it can be especially painful for babies and young kids because their ears aren't fully developed.

 Ear barotrauma also can happen when you ride in an elevator or drive in the mountains.
-And it can happen in the water, too.
+It can happen in the water, too.
 Scuba divers call it "ear squeeze."

 Common symptoms include: